 (Henn na hotels can be found in Tokyo, Osaka, Kyoto, Nara, Nagoya, Fukuoka, and even as far away as Seoul, South Korea too)

-25. Watch some sumo wrestling
+25. Watch sumo wrestling

 Sumo wrestling may seem like a very weird sport to those not familiar with Japanese culture.
 Watching either a sumo wrestling tournament or observing a sumo wrestling practice session, is a weird thing to do in Tokyo that is uniquely Japanese.